Skip to content

 Karen Martwick

-Karen Martwick, Travel Portland’s director of content strategy, has lived in Portland since 1993.
+Karen Martwick, Travel Portland’s sr. director of content strategy, has lived in Portland since 1993.
 Read More

 St. Johns Bizarre

-The annual art- and craft-focused St. Johns Bizarre features a community parade; along with local music; street performers; a market of craftspeople and vendor; food and a beer garden; kids art activities; and more in the heart of the St. Johns neighborhood in North Portland.
+The annual art-and-craft-focused St. Johns Bizarre features a community parade, a market of craftspeople and vendors, local music, street performers, food, a beer garden, kids’ art activities and more — all in the heart of the St. Johns neighborhood in North Portland.

 Mississippi Street Fair